State Library of Queensland: Architecture

+The building faces the Brisbane River and overlooks Stanley Place between the Queensland Art Gallery and the Queensland Gallery of Modern Art.

 Collection and services

-The State Library holds general collections, including books, journals and magazines, newspapers, audiovisual items, family history, maps, music, ephemera, Internet and electronic resources.
-There are research collections and services – including the John Oxley Library and the Australian Library of Art, which includes the James Hardie Library of Australian Fine Arts.
+State Library holds general collections, including books, journals and magazines, newspapers, audio-visual items, family history, maps, music, ephemera, Internet and electronic resources.
+There are research collections and services – including the John Oxley Library and the Australian Library of Art.

-The collection is home to six UNESCO Memory of the World significant collections:
+State Library's collection holds 7 significant collections, recognised for their importance by UNESCO's Australian Memory of the World Register: